From June 2026, households will have more opportunities to recycle as part of nationwide changes to waste collections.

 • collect fibre recyclables (e.g. paper and cardboard) separately

-This will make sure the same items are collected for recycling no matter where in the country you live.
+This will ensure the same items are collected for recycling throughout the whole country.
 Therefore, it will help more people to recycle and boost national recycling rates.

 View the Simpler Recycling Policy on the Government's website